 Other tests our Optometrists will perform include:

 Pupil inspection: It is important to note the size and shape of your pupils and how they react to light and objects at various distances.

 Eye muscle health and mobility: The doctor checks your ability to move your eyes and track a moving object, such as a pen.

-Visual field: By covering one eye at a time and looking straight ahead with the other eye, our Optometrist will ask you identify objects that are in your peripheral vision.
-Generally, the doctor will hold a number of fingers and ask relevant questions to determine level of visual field.
+Visual field: By covering one eye at a time and looking straight ahead with the other eye, our Optometrist will ask you to identify objects that are in your peripheral vision.
+Generally, the doctor will hold a number of fingers and ask relevant questions to determine the level of the visual field.

 Visual acuity: Here, your Optometrist will use a chart with letters and test how well you can read the larger and smaller letters.
 You will be asked to cover one eye and read the top row of the largest letters and work your way down as far as you can.
 The smallest row you can read correctly tells your doctor the visual acuity in that eye.

 Refraction: Here, your Optometrist will ask you to look through the equipment that holds interchangeable lenses and focus on the same chart to determine vision at a distance or up close.
 The doctor changes the lenses and asks you which one makes the chart clearer.
 This test helps determine your best vision in prescription glasses or contacts.

 Color vision: Here, your Optometrist will have you look at a series of images with symbols embedded in colored dots or patterns.
 Your ability to see different symbols tests for certain types of color blindness.